wilberquito/Paradigms-and-Programming-Languages/Prolog/Session3.md

 - A Prolog knowledge (or database) comprises clausules that are either rules or facts
 - Rules introduce new possible queries
 - Facts lead to positive answers
-- Non defined knowledge or a piece of information that can not be deduced returns false
 - A query with variables for which Prolog returns a positive answer, will also instantiate the variable with values that make the query true
+- Queries on non defined knowledge or a piece of information that can not be deduced simply fails

 ## Search Tree